Justicia adhatoda: Chemical composition

 The leaves of Justicia adhatoda contains phytochemicals such as alkaloids, tannins, saponins, phenolics and flavonoids.
 The most important is vasicine, a quinazoline alkaloid.
 The vasicine yield of the herbage has been measured as 0.541 to 1.1% by dry weight.
-Bromhexine, a serine protease inhibitor with mucolytic properties available over-the-counter in Europe, was originally derived from Justicia adhotada.
+Bromhexine, a serine protease inhibitor with mucolytic properties available over-the-counter in Europe, was developed from research on Justicia adhatoda.